TheRealAbhinav/Pokemon-Review-Project-2024/README.md

 # REST APIs
 - http://localhost:8080/api/pokemons - Will return all pokemons
+- http://localhost:8080/api/pokemons/page?pageNo=0&pageSize=5 - Will return all pokemons in Pagination format
 - http://localhost:8080/api/pokemon/1 - Will return pokemon of id 1
 - http://localhost:8080/api/pokemon - Will add a pokemon to the DB
 - http://localhost:8080/api/pokemon/1 - Will update the pokemon with id 1 with the given update